Deevad/peppercarrot_scenarios/game.md

 @calimeroteknik

-Thyme looks away in an attempt to dissumulate her embarrassment, but quickly recovers.
+Thyme looks away in an attempt to dissimulate her embarrassment, but quickly recovers.
 Pepper could have sworn that if her face weren't that of a zombie, it would be as red as a tomato.

 Thyme: Ahem.
 This is no time to be telling stories of the past.
 We have more pressing matters to tend to.